pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Low power: enable/disable the LNA stage on the RF component to use depending on the distance with the TX.

 ### Sub_protocol CloneTX - *1*
-Enables to clone a FrSky TX in FrSkyD/D8 or FrSkyX/D16 v1.xxx FCC/LBT mode.
+This subprotocol makes a clone of a FrSky TX identifier based on the protocol.

+There are 3 slots available, 1 slot for D8 cloning, 1 slot for FrSkyX (D16v1) cloning and 1 slot for FrSkyX2 (D16v2.1.0) cloning.
+The same TX or different TXs can be used for each slot but a maximum of 1 per slot.
+If you launch the FrSky_RX/CloneTX protocol and do a bind with a FrSky TX (genuine or not) on with the protocol D8 it will be saved in the slot D8.
+Same for D16v1 and D16v2.1 .
+Then the system will alow you to enable cloning as you whish for each model using the FrSkyD/X/X2 "Cloned" subprotocol.
+This way you can have models working with the original MPM indetifier and models which are shared by both the cloned TX and MPM.

 Clone mode operation:
-- Select the FrSkyRX protocol, subprotocol CloneTX
+- Select the FrSky_RX protocol, subprotocol CloneTX
+- Select on the TX to be cloned the protocol you want to clone the identifier from: FrSkyD/D8 or FrSkyX/D16 v1.xxx FCC/LBT or FrSkyX/D16 v2.1.0 FCC/LBT
-- Place both the orginal TX and multi in bind mode
+- Place both the TX and MPM in bind mode
 - Wait for the bind to complete
-- From there the FrSkyD or FrSkyX protocol will now clone the original TX depending on which protocol it was using
+- To use the cloned TX identifier, open a new model select the protocol you just cloned/binded and select the subprotocol "Cloned"

 Notes:
+- OpenTX 2.3.8 latest nightly is needed to have access to the "D8Cloned" and "D16Cloned" subprotocols
 - For FrSkyD, only the RX number used during bind is cloned -> you can't use RX num anymore
-- For FrSkyX, RX number has to be adjusted on each model to match the original TX model
+- For FrSkyX and FrSkyX2, RX number has to be adjusted on each model to match the original TX model
-- Once CloneTX is activated the FrSkyD or FrSkyX protocol will always clone the original TX.
-If you want to disable CloneTX, you must do a bind with the FrSkyRX protocol and subprotocol RX (even if dummy).

 ## HITEC - *39*
 Models: OPTIMA, MINIMA and MICRO receivers.